Val & Kar Rent A Car - Plovdiv, Bulgaria

 The main street of Plovdiv - Knyaz Aleksandr

 If you want to get a feel of modern Plovdiv and its people, then don’t skip a short walk on this street.
-You can park your rented car anywhere around the small streets close to it and enjoy a wonderful day surrounded by the people pf Plovdiv.
-This is the place where everyone goes to check out trends in local clothing stores so get your cards ready – some shopping therapy there will be quite enjoyable.
-You can find lots of nice coffee shops and restaurants on the main street as well, all of which absolutely perfect for an enjoyable afternoon in this sunny city.
+You can park your rented car anywhere around the small streets close to it and enjoy a wonderful day surrounded by the people of Plovdiv.
+This is the place where you can collect some souvenirs back home.
+You can find lots of nice coffee shops and restaurants on the main street and is a wonderful place to relax!

 The Monument of Alyosha

 The statue of the Red Army soldier standing guard over the town of Plovdiv is one of the most remarkable sculptures in the area.
-Perhaps one of the very few soviet monuments in Bulgaria with no graffiti all over them, it was erected back in 1955 and commemorates the Soviet victory over Nazi Germany in Bulgaria towards the end of the Second World War.
+It is perhaps one of the very few soviet monuments in Bulgaria with no graffiti over them.
+It was erected back in 1955 and commemorates the Soviet victory over Nazi Germany in Bulgaria towards the end of the Second World War.
 As a bonus, the location of the monument is really great and you can get some of the most amazing views of Plovdiv from there.

 Central garden of Plovdiv

-If you feel like reading a book and escaping the madness of the busy shopping streets – then pack your drink and read and go to the Central Garden.
-This beautiful green park in the center of Plovdiv will give you the feeling you’re in a very small town, surrounded by singing birds, green trees and blooming flowers.Stay tunes – more locations coming soon!
+If you feel like reading a book and escaping the madness of the busy shopping streets – then pack your drink and leave for the Central Garden.
+This beautiful green park in the centre of Plovdiv is a quaint place surrounded by singing birds, green trees and blooming flowers.Stay tunes – more locations coming soon!